 Is your parents’ credit rating or home effected

-When you take on any kind of debt solution your credit score will be effected.
-This will make it harder for you to get credit, which in the short term would be a good thing.
+When you take out an IVA your credit rating will be effected.
+This will make it harder for you to get credit.
+In the short term this is probably not a bad thing.

-Your credit score is personal to you, it is not linked to anyone else living at your address.
-So your parents credit score will not be affected by your debts, nor will their ability to get credit.
+That said your credit score is personal to you, it is not linked to anyone else living at your address.
+So your parents’ credit score will not be affected by your debts, nor will their ability to get credit.

 The same is true of your parents home.
 If the debt is in your name and you do not own the property, then the home would be unaffected.
 If the debts are joint with your parents or they were a guarantor for you then it is possible if the debts were very large that this could be more complicated.